pytorch/pytorch/docs/source/distributed.xeon.rst

 Quick Start Example Commands
 ----------------------------

-1. To run single-instance inference with 1 thread on 1 CPU core
+1. To run single-instance inference with 1 thread on 1 CPU core (only Core #0 would be used)

 .. code-block:: console